 The Health, Safety and Environmental Committee is responsible for assisting the Board in fulfilling its oversight responsibilities with respect to health, safety and environmental matters affecting the Group, including recommending health, safety and environmental policies and policy changes to be adopted by the Group, reviewing compliance status and any material non-compliance and, in the event of an incident, reviewing the incident and remedial actions being taken.

-The Health, Safety and Environmental Committee comprises of David Netherway, who chairs the Committee, David Hathorn, Brad Sampson and Gavin Chamberlain (COO).
+The Health, Safety and Environmental Committee comprises of David Netherway, who chairs the Committee, David Hathorn and Brad Sampson.

 Health, safety and environmental matters are reported on each month in management reporting to the Board and are part of each Board meeting agenda.
 With limited operational activity during the feasibility study phases, creating a low risk environment, no separate Health, Safety and Environment Committee meetings were held in 2020.

 Further details of the responsibilities of each Committee and their respective work during 2020 are contained in the 2020 Annual Report.

 The Company has adopted a share dealing code for Directors and applicable employees (within the meaning given in the AIM Rules for Companies) in order to ensure compliance with Rule 21 of the AIM Rules for Companies and the provisions of the Market Abuse Regulations relating to dealings in the Company’s securities.
 The Board considers that the Share Dealing Code is appropriate for the Company whose shares are admitted to trading on AIM, the JSE and the ASX.